javascript-tutorial/en.javascript.info/2-ui/3-event-details/10-onload-ondomcontentloaded/article.md

 External scripts (with `src`) also put DOM building to pause while the script is loading and executing.
 So `DOMContentLoaded` waits for external scripts as well.

 The only exception are external scripts with `async` and `defer` attributes.
 They tell the browser to continue processing without waiting for the scripts.
-So the user can see the page before scripts finish loading, good for performance.
+This lets the user see the page before scripts finish loading, which is good for performance.

 ```smart header="A word about `async` and `defer`"
 Attributes `async` and `defer` work only for external scripts.
 They are ignored if there's no `src`.